mit-orcd/orcd-docs-edit/docs/recipes/spack-basics.md

     from another location.
 This can be useful on a cluster computer where a central team may have already installed and configured some standard foundation software tools, such as a compiler and high-performance tools for using GPUs and/or for parallel communication.
 Configuring these foundation software tools can involve seaprate testing and performance settings, so using a pre-installed foundation is generally useful.
 To make a Spack _upstream_ work reliably we need to use the same tag of
-    Spack as used in the upstream and provide a path name to the upstream isntallation.
+    Spack as used in the upstream and provide a path name to the upstream installation.

 To configure Spack to use the following sequence of commands.